Offshore oil field

-Snefrid Nord gas discovery lies in 1,312m of water in the production licence (PL) 218 of the Norwegian North Sea.
+The Snefrid Nord gas field lies in 1,312m of water in the production licence (PL) 218 of the Norwegian North Sea.

-The site is located approximately 6km away from the Aasta Hansteen field (previously Luva).
+It is one of the deepest field developments situated on the Norwegian Continental Shelf.
+The site is located approximately 6km away from the Aasta Hansteen (previously Luva) field.

 Statoil Petroleum is the field operator and holds 51% interest in the site, while the development partners include Wintershall Norge (24%), OMV Norge (15%) and ConocoPhillips Skandinavia (10%).

-Snefrid was discovered in 2015 with the drilling of the 6706 / 12-2 wildcat exploration well, which was conducted as part of Statoil’s near-field exploration programme.
+The Snefrid Nord gas field was discovered in 2015 during the drilling of the 6706 / 12-2 wildcat exploration well, which was conducted as part of Statoil’s near-field exploration programme.
 It was drilled by the Transocean Spitsbergen drilling rig to a depth of 2,754m.

 The primary objective of drilling the well was to prove gas in the Nise Formation.

-The well penetrated Tertiary and Cretaceous limestones and sandstones, encountering 75m of sandstones of good reservoir quality.
+Tertiary and Cretaceous limestones and sandstones were penetrated by the well and it encountered 75m of sandstones of good reservoir quality.

 It also encountered a 103.4m gas column and a 6m oil column within the Nise Formation.

-The well was not flow tested, however data acquisition and sampling activities were conducted.
+The well was not flow tested but data acquisition and sampling activities were conducted.

-Snefrid is part of the Vøring area, a large sedimentary basin of the Norwegian Sea.
+The Snefrid Nord development is part of a large sedimentary basin in the Norwegian Sea called the Vøring area.

-The field is estimated to contain recoverable reserves of approximately five billion cubic metre of gas.
+It is estimated that the field contains recoverable reserves of approximately 4.4 billion cubic metres of gas.

-Snefrid is planned to be developed through a one-well single-slot subsea template, which will be connected to the Aasta Hansteen development through the Luva template.
+The Snefrid Nord gas field was developed through a one-well single-slot subsea template, which is connected to the Aasta Hansteen development through the Luva template.

-Gas produced from the site will be exported onshore via the 480km Polarled gas pipeline.
+Gas produced from the site is exported onshore via the 480km Polarled gas pipeline.

-The project will increase the resource base of the Aasta Hansteen development by 15% and extend its production plateau.
+This project increases the resource base of the Aasta Hansteen development by 15% and extends its production plateau.

-It will also enable complete utilisation of the Polarled pipeline capacity.
+It also enables complete utilisation of the Polarled pipeline capacity.

-Aker Solutions has been awarded the contract to supply the subsea template, along with a suction anchor mooring and umbilicals.
+Aker Solutions was awarded the contract to supply the subsea template a suction anchor mooring and umbilicals.

-The subsea template and suction anchor will be manufactured at Aker Solutions’ Sandnessjøen office, while the umbilicals are to be manufactured by its Moss office.
+The subsea template and suction anchor were manufactured at Aker Solutions’ Sandnessjøen office while the umbilicals were manufactured by its Moss office.

-Subsea 7 has been contracted to deliver flowlines and spools, and will also be responsible for all the development’s subsea installations.
+Subsea 7 was contracted to deliver flowlines and spools, and is also responsible for all of the development’s subsea installations.